dcsouthwick/lx2160a_ClearFog_CX_Guide/README.md

 | 31 (target)   | 25GE.3 | "   | "   | "   | USXGMII.7   | USSGMII.8 | USXGMII.9 | USXGMII.10 | FFFFFFFF |

 Supposedly, the override must be done at the register level, so .pbi hex segments in RCW:
-* reserved/unmapped must be read, modified, then written

 > SerDes1 base address: 0x01EA_0000
->

 > Commands must be 32bit

 **This serdes config has been validated by NXP** and is safe to use!